Anonymous Parse caching

 • The application has a known wide working set per session and the eviction rate matches that pressure.

-Lower the cap or raise max_memory_usage for very large connection counts (50 000+ clients): at that scale clients × cache_size × 80 bytes of pooler bookkeeping can cross 1 GB, and trimming the cap halves it.
+Lower the cap for very large connection counts (50 000+ clients): at that scale clients × cache_size × 80 bytes of pooler bookkeeping can cross 1 GB, and trimming the cap halves it. max_memory_usage does not cap prepared-statement bookkeeping; it protects in-flight query buffers.

 Named is unbounded by design